tsunami416604/azure-docs.hu-hu/articles/blockchain/workbench/use-api.md

 ## <a name="list-available-actions-for-a-contract"></a>Az egyes szerződések elérhető műveleteinek listázása

-Ha a felhasználó úgy dönt, hogy részletesen belevetik a szerződést, a blockchain-ügyfél ezután megjelenítheti az elérhető felhasználói műveleteket a szerződés állapota alapján.
+Once a user decides to deep dive into a contract, the blockchain client can then show the available user actions given the state of the contract.
 Ebben a példában a felhasználó megtekinti egy frissen létrehozott intelligens szerződés összes elérhető műveletét:

 * Módosítás: A felhasználó módosíthatja egy objektum leírását és árát.
-* Megszakítás: lehetővé teszi a felhasználó számára az eszköz szerződésének befejezését.
+* Terminate: Allows the user to end the contract of the asset.

 Használja a [Contract Action GET API-t](/rest/api/azure-blockchain-workbench/contractsv2/contractactionget):